Convex bodies and asymptotic invariants for powers of monomial ideals: Introduction

 This paper concerns invariants of monomial ideals which admit interpretations from a convex geometry perspective.
 Monomial ideals are ideals $I$ that can be generated by monomials in a polynomial ring $R=K[x_1,\ldots, x_n]$ with coefficients in a field $K$.

 There is a well established tradition of associating convex bodies to monomial ideals.
 The preeminent example in this direction is the Newton polyhedron, which is the convex hull of all the exponent vectors of monomials in $I$.
-Several invariants of monomial ideals can be read from their Newton polyhedron.
-For example the Hilbert-Samuel multiplicity of an ideal primary to the homogeneous maximal ideal can be interpreted as the normalized volume of the complement of its Newton polyhedron in $\R^n_{\geq 0}$ (see \cite{Teissier}).
-A similar interpretation extends to arbitrary monomial ideals via the notion of $j$-multiplicity \cite{JeffriesMontano}.
+Invariants of monomial ideals can be read from their Newton polyhedron: for example, the Hilbert-Samuel multiplicity of an ideal primary to the homogeneous maximal ideal can be interpreted as the normalized volume of the complement of its Newton polyhedron.
 For an introduction to the significance of Newton polyhedra in commutative algebra with emphasis on the role they play in integral closure we recommend \cite[\S 1.4, \S 10.3, \S 11]{SH}.

 In this paper we focus our attention on associating convex bodies to decompositions of a monomial ideal as an intersection of monomial ideals.
 Such a decomposition $I=J_1\cap \cdots \cap J_s$ leads to considering on one hand a graded family of monomial ideals